Financial Management for Entrepreneurs Curriculum Initiative

 - Accounting Basics

-The curriculum has been redesigned, refreshed and expanded based on feedback from the pilot participants and will be ready to re-launch this fall 2020.
-NACCE and Intuit are now continuing to partner to welcome a new cohort of community colleges into Phase II.
+The curriculum was redesigned, refreshed and expanded based on feedback from the pilot participants.
+It was re-launched in fall 2020.
+NACCE and Intuit continued to partner to welcome a new cohort of community colleges into Phase II.

 - Algonquin College (Ottawa, Canada)